This article is part of a larger series on Business Email.

 Generic Returns Email Inbox

 Businesses that sell online should also consider creating a generic company email address for returns and requests for refunds or exchanges.
-Many businesses use a single generic customer service inbox for returns as well as other types of customer issues.
-However, separating the two inboxes enables you to more efficiently service your customers and escalate cases needing additional customer care.
+Many businesses use a single generic customer service inbox for returns and other types of customer issues.
+However, separating the two inboxes enables you to service your customers efficiently, and escalate cases needing additional customer care.

-Here are two examples of generic return inbox email addresses:
+Here are two business email address examples for generic return inboxes: